igorkulman/coding-journal/content/post/2019-03-27-creating-bootable-macos-backups/index.md

 #### Size dependent on the filesystem

 **CloneZilla** works well with `HFS+`, can detect used and free space.
 This means it only backs up the used space, so the resulting image is not as big as your SSD and the process is fast.
-When change the filesystem to `APFS`, for example when [updating to Mojave](/switching-my-hackintosh-from-nvidia-to-amd) this is no longer true. **CloneZilla** does not support `APFS` so it backs it up sector by sector, the resulting image is as big as the SSD and the process is quite slow.
+When you change the filesystem to `APFS`, for example when [updating to Mojave](/switching-my-hackintosh-from-nvidia-to-amd) this is no longer true. **CloneZilla** does not support `APFS` so it backs it up sector by sector, the resulting image is as big as the SSD and the process is quite slow.

 #### Inflexibility for smaller fixes

-One time I updated **Clover** and my Hackintosh did not boot anymore, got stuck on some error message.
+One time I updated **Clover** and my Hackintosh did not boot, got stuck on some error message.
 The problem was that the **Clover** installer decided not to check `OsxAptioFix3Drv-64.efi` by default anymore and this module got deleted.

 Doing a full restore from an image seemed like a waste of time when I just needed to restore one missing file.
-So I used **Clover** on my `Unibeast` flash drive that I keep safe and booted the Hackintosh with it.
+I used **Clover** on my `Unibeast` flash drive that I keep safe and booted the Hackintosh with it.
 This screwed up iMessage (different serial number).
 I then reinstalled **Clover** checking `OsxAptioFix3Drv-64.efi`, booted backed normally and fixed iMessage.

 This made me realize that image based backups are not ideal for real world problems (you probably screw up your **EFI** or **kext**s more often that your SSD dies) and I got looking for some other solution.